Killian-Lee/AutoASD/README.md

 ### Datasets

-- You can obtain the dataset from [1], which includes ETH-anomaly and ETH-scalability
+- You can obtain the dataset from [1], which includes ETH-anomaly and ETH-scalability.